 Emotion, Motivation, and Self-Efficacy

-Bandura also believed that inner states could have an effect on the social learning process.
-Cognitive influences including your emotional states, moods, and thoughts can affect your attention, motivation, and willingness to learn.
+Bandura also believed that inner states could affect the social learning process.
+Cognitive influences, including your emotional states, moods, and thoughts, can affect your attention, motivation, and willingness to learn.

 Social experiences can also affect your sense of self-efficacy, which is your belief in your ability to perform a test or achieve a goal.
 Having a strong sense of self-efficacy can help you choose goals, initiate actions, and persist in the face of obstacles.

-Observing people do something successfully can play a role in your sense of self-efficacy.
+Observing people do something successfully can influence your sense of self-efficacy.
 When you watch them succeed, it can inspire your own belief in your ability to be successful as well.

 Factors That Affect Social Learning

-There are also a number of factors that can affect how observational occurs.
+Several factors can affect how observational occurs.
 Not everything we see or hear is learned or learned well.
-According to Bandura, there are some important elements that affect the observational learning process:
+According to Bandura, some important elements affect the observational learning process:

-- Attention: In order to learn something through observation, it needs to be the focus of your attention.
+- Attention: To learn something through observation, it needs to be the focus of your attention.
 Being distracted during the learning process can affect how well the information is learned.

 - Retention: Observational learning also hinges on your ability to remember what you have observed.

-- Reproduction: The next step of the process involves actually reproducing the behavior you have observed.
-While not all observational learning requires actually demonstrating the behavior, practicing can be helpful for the learning process.
+- Reproduction: The next step of the process involves reproducing the behavior you have observed.
+While not all observational learning requires demonstrating the behavior, practicing can be helpful for the learning process.

 - Motivation: Observational learning is also affected by motivation.
 This can include behavioral processes such as reinforcement and punishment.
-If you observe somebody else being rewarded for performing a behavior, it makes it more likely that you will also perform that behavior again in the future.
+If you observe somebody else being rewarded for performing a behavior, it is more likely that you will also perform that behavior again in the future.

 Uses for Social Learning Theory